 SMMHC - Sex Offender Rehabilitation and Treatment Services

 Please visit the various pages of our website to obtain information about our services.
 If you are interested in employment, there is a section to assist you in applying for available positions.
 We welcome your questions and comments.
-David Schmitt, Chief Operating Officer
+Denise Hacker, Chief Operating Officer

 "To improve the mental health of those we serve with a commitment to excellence in all we do."